 SparkPost today is synonymous with the concept of a cloud MTA.
-But you might not know how deep our expertise with MTAs runs. for more than a decade, the SparkPost team has been building the technology that powers the some of the most demanding deployments of enterprise MTAs in the world.
+But you might not know how deep our expertise with MTAs runs.
+For more than a decade, the SparkPost team has been building the technology that powers some of the most demanding deployments of enterprise MTAs in the world.
 In fact, more than 25% of the world’s non-spam mail is sent using our MTAs every day.

 Those are impressive figures to be sure.
 So when we say we’re proud that SparkPost has become the world’s fastest-growing email delivery service, we know that one reason for the trust given to us is the credibility that comes from having installations of our Momentum and PowerMTA software deployed in the data centers of the largest Email Service Providers (ESPs) and other high-volume senders such as LinkedIn and Twitter.